ductsoup/Mycodo-hyrdoponic-build/README.md

 ## Overview
 A few years ago we moved and I finally had the space to start messing around with indoor hydroponics to grow fresh food in winter.
 At first I used the Kratky method because it was cheap, easy and simple.
 It worked very well but had it's limitations.
 As things grew they required more and more tending, sometimes I didn't have the time necessary to take care of them properly.
 This season I wanted to move on to a more advanced setup that could support fruiting crops such as tomatoes.

 Part of my day job is designing and building industrial control and building automation systems.
 Mechanical timers and checking water quality with handheld devices absolutely works but seemed a little low-tech.
 What I wanted was something easy to assemble with common tools that I could monitor remotely.

-Raspberry Pi was the obvious place to start.
-To that I added some Atlas devices for water quality, some environmental monitoring and a stackable relay HAT for running lights, pumps, etc. either 120VAC or 24VDC.
-Everything I use here is readily available online, takes only a few hours to put together and easy to expand in the future.
+This is what I came up with.

+- Water Quality
+  - Temperature
+  - pH
+  - EC (electrical conductivity)
+- Air Quality
+  - Temperature
+  - Humidity
+  -CO2
+- Control
+  - 120VAC or 24VDC relays

 ## Hardware
 - Raspberry Pi 3 or 4 (or equivalent)